http://phys.org/news/2013-08-one-of-a-kind-spectrometer-vibrations-atoms-molecules.html#jCp

 Zheng and his co-authors at Rice and Oak Ridge National Laboratory analyzed variations of a model molecule, 4'-methyl-2'nitroacetanilide (MNA), and compared the results with computer-generated and XRD models.
 The images matched nicely, he said.

-Traditional spectrometers read the scattered by samples to identify materials and study their properties.
+Traditional spectrometers read the wavelengths of light scattered by samples to identify materials and study their properties.
 But the one-of-a-kind spectrometer developed by Zheng uses very short laser pulses to read the vibrational energies inherent to every atom.
 Those energies determine how atoms bond to form a molecule, and a measurement of the length and angles of those bonds can be extracted from the vibrations themselves, he said.

 No comments: